How can we be ultralight on the planet?

 We live at a unique point in time, one where our collective actions will determine the fate of the human race and all we share the planet with.

 As a part of the outdoor community, how do we best play our part in resolving the issues?
 There’s no clear answer, but we can weigh available options and look towards how we might be able to influence and create future options.

-- We periodically collect and weigh scraps and trimmings to estimate how much of each fabric we’re disposing overall.
-It helps to simply be aware (“We threw away how much Dyneema?!?!?!”).
+- Waste audits help us stay aware of how much trash we make.
+We periodically collect and weigh trimmings to estimate how much of each fabric we’re disposing overall. (“We threw away how much DCF?!?!?!”)

-- We REUSE packaging materials whenever feasible.
-Thanks for your understanding if you receive your order in a box that's had a history!
+- We REUSE packaging materials when it makes sense.
+Thanks for your understanding if you receive your order in a box that has a history!

-- Our domain is registered (and website formerly hosted) by GreenGeeks who offset energy usage 300% with renewables.
+- Our domain is registered (and website formerly hosted) by GreenGeeks who exceed their energy usage by 300% with renewables.

 - We wear our puffy's in the shop to keep the heat down!
-Fun fact: we went for a whole winter without any heat in our workshop in Waynesboro (might also be part of why we're not there anymore).
+Fun fact: we went for a whole winter without any heat in our Waynesboro, VA workshop (might also be part of why we're not there anymore).

 - Become climate neutral certified

 - Join the Climate Action Corps

 - Explore treatments that could aid the breakdown of polyester at end-of-life

 - Collaboration with other brands to source more recycled fabrics, particularly silpoly and no-see-um netting.